sourcetrooper/Simply5News/README.md

 # Simply5News

-Simply5News is a News Website which displays top 5 news and refreshes every 5 minutes
+Simply5News is a News Website which displays top 5 news and refreshes every 5 minutes.

-# Project Description

 This project is based on react-rails.
 Ruby on Rails has been used for the Backend and React has been used for the front end.

 ## Requirements